3. Get your own independent legal advice

-- Your rights and responsibilities toward your children and your partner.
+- your rights and responsibilities toward your children and your partner

-- How your rights change once you sign the agreement.
+- how your rights change once you sign the agreement

 You and your partner should not go to the same lawyer.
 It is important for each of you to get your own legal advice from different lawyers.
 This is sometimes called (ILA).
-The advice is independent because each lawyer is only working for one of you.
+The advice is independent because each lawyer is working for only one of you.

 If you decide not to get legal advice, you may not be able to argue later that you didn’t understand your legal rights when you signed the agreement.